Xponent logo Xponent Software

 Example 6: Split every 10 elements at depth 2 and preserve XML hierarchy.
 View details.

-Example 7: Create split files of a specified size.
+Example 7: Split a complex XML structure.
 View details.

 Include and Append Files.

-These two options are not covered in the above examples because newer options such as Preserve Structure and Write Header made them largely obsolete.
+These two options are not covered in the above examples because newer options such as Preserve Structure, Threshold Element and Write Header made them largely obsolete.
 In the event they are needed, they do what their names imply.
 If an include file is specified it is inserted at the very beginning of each split file, while and append file is appended to the end.
-XmlSplit makes no attempt to verify if the include or append file is a well-formed XML file.

 A few definitions